chef-boneyard/chef-rfc/new/rfcXXX-event-handler-dsl.md

 ## Motivation

-Chef has an extensive event [disptach mechanism](https://github.com/chef/chef/blob/master/lib/chef/event_dispatch/base.rb).
+Chef has an extensive event [dispatch mechanism](https://github.com/chef/chef/blob/master/lib/chef/event_dispatch/base.rb).
 But incorporating some custom logic against any of the events is an onerous process which involves subclassing the based event handler and adding it via the config.
 This RFC proposes a recipe DSL method to ease this.
 For new chef users this will reduce